WereCatf/PCF8574_ESP/README.md

 This library does not supply any special functionality for using the interrupt-pin on the PCF8574/PCF8575, you have to do that part yourself.
 Don't forget to configure the pin on the MCU's end as INPUT_PULLUP!
 You also have to set up the I2C-bus yourself before calling any library-functions.

+The library also doesn't supply any pinMode()-function for a reason: it'd be confusing.
+The PCF857x-devices only support two pin-modes, namely INPUT HIGH and OUTPUT LOW -- no INPUT LOW or OUTPUT HIGH or anything fancier than that.
+Use the write()-function instead and remember that there are only those two modes.

 Despite the library's name, it supports the ESP8266, Attiny85, STM32F1 and should work with any standard Arduino-device at the moment, though, out of the official Arduino-boards, I have only tested it with Arduino Micro as I don't yet own any other ones.

 # Usage